-(See HB A3.2 P16-17)
+(See HB A3.2 P16-18)

-- At Bisley, for all NRA Meetings, eye and ear protection is mandatory in the vicinity of the firing line.
+- At Bisley, for the SAW, Phoenix, Nationals and AAW, eye and ear protection is mandatory in the vicinity of the firing line.
 This is good practice on any range.
-Be a role model. - All firearms must remain boxed/cased until RO permission to remove given. - No competitor must touch an unboxed/uncased firearm except under RO supervision and no competitor may load a firearm until ordered to do so by an RO on the firing point.
-Detachable magazines and speedloaders may be precharged but must not be inserted in the gun until the order to load is given. - When stationary on the range the muzzles of all firearms being held must be pointed downrange in a safe direction. - The handbook should be referred to for specific instructions for moving around the range during an event under the control of an RO and moving around the range when not on the firing point.
+Be a role model. - All firearms must remain boxed/cased until RO permission to remove given. - No competitor must touch an unboxed/uncased firearm except under RO supervision and no competitor may load a firearm until ordered to do so by an RO on the firing point. - When stationary on the range the muzzles of all firearms being held must be pointed downrange in a safe direction. - The handbook should be referred to for specific instructions for moving around the range during an event under the control of an RO and moving around the range when not on the firing point.
 (See HB A3.2.6 P17) - ROs will provide specific instructions for moving between positions.
 This will either be at the start of a practice, when the firearm will be loaded, but not made ready, or during a practice when the firearm must be clear and the action open.
 (See HB B6.2 P33)